bossdm/LifelongRL/README.md

 -----------------------------------------------------------------------------------------

-In the main directory, the there are two main scripts which I used:
+In the main directory, there are three main scripts which are used and tested extensively:

 # POmaze.py,